swaptacular/swpt_accounts/protocol.rst

 recipient : string
    A string which (along with ``debtor_id``) identifies the recipient's account. [#account-identity]_

-coordinator_type : string
-   Indicates the subsystem which requested the transfer.
-MUST be between 1 and 30 symbols, ASCII only.

 committed_at : date-time
    The moment at which the transfer was committed.